AmpereComputingAI/ampere_model_library/computer_vision/classification/inception_v2/README.md

 This folder contains the script to run Inception v2 on ImageNet classification task.\
 Variant supplied below for TensorFlow in three different precisions accepts input of shape 224x224.

-Variant supplied below for ONNX Runtime in two different precisions accepts input of shape 224x224.
+Variant supplied below for ONNX Runtime in fp16 precision accepts input of shape 224x224.

 The original paper on the architecture is available here: https://arxiv.org/abs/1512.00567